timble/illusion/docs/documentation/index.md

 ### Step 3

-- Include [Normalize](https://necolas.github.io/normalize.css/) and include it before anything else (Not included in Illusion).
-- Define your variables before loading illusion
-- Load illusion
-- Add your own mixins after illusion

-#### Your base SCSS file might look like this:
+Create a SCSS file, something like:

 {% highlight css %}
-// Normalize
+// Include Normalize before anything else
 @import "node_modules/normalize";

-// Variables - Hold your own variables as well as Illusion overrides
+// Define your variables before loading Illusion
 @import: "variables";

-// Import Illusion
+// Load Illusion
 @import "node_modules/illusion";

-// Mixins - You can overwrite Illusion mixins here if you wish
-@import "mixins";
+// Start writing code
+.foo {
+  @include gallery(4);
+}
 {% endhighlight %}

+---

+## Recommendations

+### Clean CSS

+Use [grunt-contrib-cssmin](https://github.com/gruntjs/grunt-contrib-cssmin) to eliminate duplicate code.
+Duplicate code is generated because Illusion doesn't know whether you already used a specific mixin in an element when you use it again.

+### Autoprefixer

+Use [autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) to add the browser prefixes you need for your project.

 ---